 1. Buy a Domain Name

 What is a domain name?
-Your domain name is what your blog or website will be known as, often yourdomainname dot com.
-Of course, your domain name can be .org for organizations, .net for networks or quite a few other types of designations.
+Your domain name is what your blog or website will be known as.
+Often, it’s yourdomainname dot com.
+Of course, your domain name can be .org for organizations, .net for networks, or quite a few other types of designations.

 If you have a business, you will probably want a domain that includes the name of your company.
 Unless it’s very unique, someone may already have a dot com domain with that name.
 So your choice will be either choosing a different extension, such as dot biz, or including something else in the domain name, such as the name of your city.

-In addition to adding regular fresh content, your domain name is another crucial factor in having search engines bringing visitors to your website.
+In addition to adding regular fresh content, your domain name is another crucial factor in having search engines bring visitors to your website.
 Make sure that you choose a domain name that is: